Tinix/tinix.github.io/about.md

 permalink: "/about/"
 ---

-Also known as Tinix , Software Engineer.
-Interested in low level programming and security, although my programming experience has been mostly related with Ruby

-{% include image.html
-img='images/tinix.png'
-title="Me!"
-caption="Hey, I am Tinix! " %}

-I love work with Ruby and another language also Free/Open Source technologies and being able to contribute to them.
-Always involved in several projects some personal..., I enjoy trying new technologies and learning something new everyday.
-I like to spend my free time with  my friends, and I like drinking Mate, and 4 languages, but all that means almost nothing… Vim is my favorite editor because is a highly configurable text editor built to make creating and changing any kind of text very efficient.
-It is included as "vi" with most UNIX systems and with Apple OS X.
+I am a dedicated Software Engineer from Argentina.
+I am prolific in Ruby software, along with several other programming languages such as Go, Rust, Elixir & Python.
+I like to spend my free time with my friends, and also I like drinking Mate.
+I enjoy every day while I'am working with operating system Linux.